Got Questions? We’ve Got Answers!

 Why is my yoghurt sometimes thicker / thinner?

-We brew our yoghurt multiple times a week for deliveries – a fresh batch that’s just hit the shelves will be runnier than a jar that’s been refrigerated for a week or more.
+We brew our vegan coconut yoghurt multiple times a week for deliveries – a fresh batch that’s just hit the shelves will be runnier than a jar that’s been refrigerated for a week or more.
 If you like your yoghurt thicker, try leaving it in the fridge for a few days before opening, and also avoid shaking/stirring vigorously as this breaks the natural coagulum that yoghurt forms when it sets.
 If it’s too thick you can thin it out by stirring in coconut water or almond milk.
 It is a sensitive product, so storing at the correct temperature is important for keeping it a nice consistency.
 At really cold temperatures (below 2 degrees) the fatty acids in the coconut cream freeze and make it thicken a lot, almost going ‘hard’, so be careful not to keep it right at the back of the fridge.

 Can I freeze your yoghurt?

 Freezing the yoghurt changes the consistency, it gets a bit dry and crumbly, like cottage cheese.
-It DOES freeze really well in raw cheesecake recipes or if you make icecream/iceblocks out of it (see recipes on our blog for ideas), but that’s because of the combination of other ingredients.
+It DOES freeze really well in raw cheesecake recipes or if you make icecream/iceblocks out of it (see vegan recipes on our blog for ideas), but that’s because of the combination of other ingredients.

 Can I send my empty jars back to you?